Mom and Dad had arranged for us to borrow someone's home near the beach to give us a few days there.

 The funniest one being a rainy day when a moped had two riders - one to drive, the other to balance the headboard of a bed.
 Oh and not far behind them was the guy carrying a full grown live pig.
 These mopeds dart in and out of traffic usually with no lights at night.

-When we told people here we were going to the DR for Christmas they were immediately envious imagining us on a lovely resort surrounded by luxury.
+they were immediately envious imagining us on a lovely resort surrounded by luxury.
 All I was thinking was sunshine and family.
 Though Casa Yada and the beach house are a world away from the daily existence of most Dominicans, it is more of a third world country than I had prepared myself for.
 There is no hot water, electricity can go off at any time, the country is dirty and littered, there are tin house villages along the roads where the orange groves are.
 Blaring at all hours, their music is happy and energetic but their existence is far from carefree and requires tenacity and hope.

 There was plenty of time to relax and read while we were away - a most needed break.
 Dennis even had time to join the throngs of people in the world of Facebook.
 All in all, it was terrific to see and experience a bit of Mom and Dad's world in the Dominican Republic.